 Don’t be scared of framing, rather see it as a fun element.

-Treat your print as you would any other extremely valuable fine art piece as your print is 1 of only 10 in the entire world.
-Your print should not be hung in direct sunlight for prolonged periods and should not be kept in a place of high humidity, this can cause the paper to expand and bend.
+Treat your print as you would any other extremely valuable fine art piece as your print is 1 of only 10 or 5 or 1, in the entire world.
+Your wildlife photo print should not be hung in direct sunlight for prolonged periods and should not be kept in a place of high humidity, this can cause the paper to expand and bend.
 Prolonged direct sunlight is likely to cause discolouration in your print as it would with anything else like furniture, carpets, wallpaper etc. No solvents should come into direct contact with your print ever and also no finger tips, your fingers have oil on them.
 Never ever wipe a piece of dirt from the print surface with your finger, use a blower brush.
-Please get your print framed as quickly as possible and always place the acid free tissue paper, that comes with your print, on top of it to avoid damage, until it is framed.
+Please get your wildlife photography print framed as quickly as possible and always place the acid free tissue paper, that comes with your print, on top of it to avoid damage, until it is framed.
 Use professional framers and ask them to use the best materials for the tape, backing board, mounting board and matting board (see diagram below).
 Non-reflective glass with UV protection is also recommended and while this is not a must, it will help your print to stand the test of time.

 Please note that print prices can be changed at any time depending on exchange rate fluctuations or nearing the closing of an edition.